CONFIDE: Contextual Finite Differences Modelling of PDEs

 The data we handle is a set of spatio-temporal signals generated by an underlying PDE, only the form of which is known.
 The coefficient functions determining the exact PDE are unknown and may be different for each collection of data.
 Our goal is to estimate these coefficient functions and provide reliable predictions of the future time steps of the observed phenomenon.
 The proposed method comprises three subsequent parts: (1) Creating a compact representation of the given signal, (2) estimating the PDE coefficients, and (3) solving the PDE using the acquired knowledge.
-For ease of exposition we focus on parabolic PDEs in this section.
+For ease of exposition we focus on parabolic PDEs in this section, however the extension to other types of PDEs is straightforward.